kfarr3/farr.ai/content/pages/readings.md

 # 2024

+* To Hold The Bridge - Garth Nix
+* The Anxious Generation - Jonathan Haidt
+* Before the coffee gets cold - Toshikazu Kawaguchi
 * Domain Modeling Made Functional
 * The Two Towers
-* The Fellowship of the Righ
+* The Fellowship of the Ring

 # 2023